 I’m sorry to say that the white topping you see here is not a marshmallow topping, but rather a smooth and creamy white chocolate “mousse.”
 Something to note about this pie: the crust was much more flavorful the day of making, and the next day, the filling tasted much more chocolatey.
 Odd, I know.
 I preferred the pie on day two… obviously.

-Healthy Chocolate Pie (no bake, high protein, gluten free)
+Healthy Chocolate Pie

 "Graham Cracker" Crust: